Case study: Implementing end-to-end software delivery analytics and reporting at a global supplier of automotive data and intelligence

-Deployment Frequency is another velocity related metric deemed critical by the client and the metric is tracked using Plandek at an aggregate level as a ‘North Star’ measure of increasing agility over time.
-It is also closely tracked at branch and workflow level to identify bottlenecks and opportunities to increase the frequency of deployment.
+Deployment Frequency is another velocity-related metric deemed critical by the client and the metric is tracked using Plandek at an aggregate level as a ‘North Star’ measure of increasing agility over time.
+It is also closely tracked at the branch and workflow level to identify bottlenecks and opportunities to increase the frequency of deployment.

 Driving continuous improvement in quality

 Quality is a consistent focus for the client – both the security and quality of the delivery process itself and the quality of the software delivered.
 Historical data in Plandek revealed trends in the overall Escaped Defect Rate and the opportunity to reduce time spent fixing P1 (high priority) bugs, to improve the customer experience and reduce time diverted from feature development.